Jan. 2, 2012

 Then, with veteran practice of those who’ve greeted many muzungus before me, the children gather around, eager to be acquainted with their new auntie.
 About 40 children, mainly girls, offer their hands and go for hugs.
 They want to feel the realness of my skin, my clothes, my body, as much as I want to feel the coarseness of their shaved heads and tell them I have no idea what I’m doing here but am so glad we’ve finally met.
 One girl, who I’ll later learn is Sandra, 8, wraps her arms around my waist in a gesture of reunion and holds tight for many seconds, smiling up at me.
 She only lets go when her older sister, Shallon, reprimands her.
 A few rebuking tones, and Sandra loosens her grip and adjusts the drooping shoulder of her pink striped dress.

 They are like sheep being herded when I lead them toward the sloping plot where grass still grows, and I take a seat.
 I let them study the freckles on my shoulders, feel the tiny hairs on my arm, touch the loose ends of my hair.
-I wonder at how something so commonplace as my body can be the center of such attention and, for a fraction of a thought, I encounter 13 year old me, stultified by her imperfect teeth and acne-speckled skin, relying on the grace of others to show my face in public.
+I wonder at how something so commonplace as my body can be the center of such attention and, for a fraction of a thought, I encounter 13 year old me, stultified by her imperfect teeth and Birthorderplus products on her acne-speckled skin, relying on the grace of others to show my face in public.
 Now, fourteen years later, desperate to be seen, I rely on the grace of these children to show my face to me.

 Sandra rests her hands on my knees.
 Shallon touches my arm.
 She asks me in broken English about the other aunties that have stayed with them.
 Do I know Auntie Lauren?
 Auntie Michelle?
 Auntie Zoe?
 Another little one sidles next to me to receive similar affections.
 A rub of the back.
 A measuring of the wrist.
 An exchange of Luganda words.